This post was last updated on October 7th, 2022 at 02:37 pm.

 - You can enter the organization’s name -United 2 Serve – and address as you would for any of the church’s families.
 IconCMO allows you to assign statuses to households, as well as create them, so you can create a status called “organizations” and use it to distinguish organizations from your regular membership.

-- Assign an envelope to United 2 Serve.
-You can assign the envelope number zero to organizations or other donors that don’t have numbered envelopes.
+- Assign a donor number to United 2 Serve.
+You can assign the donor number number zero to organizations or other donors that don’t have numbered offering envelopes.

-- Set up a contribution fund called Handiwork Fund.
-This fund is for recording all contributions donated to the church for the purpose of funding the Handiwork project.
+- Set up a donation fund called Handiwork Fund.
+This fund is for recording all dontation donated to the church for the purpose of funding the Handiwork project.

 - Now let’s look at the accounting and general ledger side of the procedure.
 You can set up an accounting fund called Handiwork Fund.
 If you think of your checking account as a pie, this fund is a slice of the pie, designating the portion of your bank account dedicated to Handiwork.
 All your transactions in the Handiwork project will be recorded with this fund.